-Climb steep steps for this striking pagoda, founded in the late 19th century.
-The entrance and roofs are decorated with mosaic dragons constructed of glass and ceramic tile while the main sanctuary is a hall adorned with modern interpretations of traditional motifs.
+Climb steep steps up to this striking pagoda, founded in the late 19th century.
+The entrance and roofs are decorated with mosaic dragons constructed of glass and ceramic tile, while the main sanctuary is a hall adorned with modern interpretations of traditional motifs.

 Beggars congregate within the complex, as do a number of scam artists.
-There’s a persistent scam here, where visitors are approached by children (and adults) with preprinted name badges claiming to work for the monks.
-After showing you around the pagoda, whether invited to or not, they will then demand money ‘for the monks’ or 'for a prayer'.
-If that fails, they insist that you buy postcards for 200,000d.
-The best course of action is to ignore them when they first appear, if they persist, tell them you’re not going to give them any money.
-If you do want to make a contribution towards the upkeep of the complex, leave it in the donation boxes as you would in any other pagoda.
+There’s a persistent scam here, where visitors are approached by children (and adults) with preprinted name badges claiming to 'work for the monks'.
+Others try to sell incense sticks at vastly overpriced rates.
+Ignore them all.
+If you do want to make a contribution towards the upkeep of the complex, leave it in the donation boxes.

-The pagoda is located about 400m west of the train station, just off Ð 23 Thang 10.
+The pagoda is located about 400m west of the train station.
+Modest dress should be worn, with shoulders and knees covered.